ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    .. note::

-      The ``uninstall-amdgpu`` option can only remove the AMDGPU driver if it was installed using the ROCm Runfile Installer.
+      The ``uninstall-amdgpu`` option can only remove the AMD GPU Driver if it was installed using the ROCm Runfile Installer.
-      Traditional package-based AMDGPU driver installs will not be removed.
+      Traditional package-based AMD GPU Driver installs will not be removed.

 Information and debug options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^